lifebeyondfife/simple-static-website/README.md

     * DomainName
     * WebsiteName
     * HostedZoneId (using the console, a list will be provided)
-    ---
-    * BucketName Optional, if you want to use an existing bucket.
-Cloudformation will generate a bucketname using the stackname-HTML-randomcharacters if left empty.
+    * BucketName (Optional), if you want to use an existing bucket.
+CloudFormation will generate the bucket name from the URL subdomain, if left empty.
 1. Provision the CloudFormation stack using the console or with awscli:

     ```